Legcord/Legcord/README.md

    Enjoy [Vencord](https://github.com/Vendicated/Vencord), [Shelter](https://github.com/uwu/shelter) and their many features, or have a more vanilla experience, it's your choice!

+- **Themes**

+   ArmCord natively supports theming of the entire app, you can easily import BetterDiscord themes and manage them

 - **Made for Privacy™**

    ArmCord automatically blocks all of Discord's trackers; even without any client mods you can feel safe and secure!